A School-Based SLP's Start to the Year

 I use a specific form and calendar that I created after I was audited my first year.
 I type the students' goals on the top and then I fill it out by hand during each session.
 I have tried other methods of documenting daily session notes but have failed miserably.
 I absolutely love my form and it also works well with Medicaid billing.

-I also try to meet with all of my students' teachers on the Autism Spectrum and discuss strategies and go over their IEP/accommodations (I am on the district Autism Team).
+I also try to meet with all of my students' teachers on the Autism Spectrum and discuss strategies and go over their IEP/accommodations (I was on the district Autism Team).
 I find it very beneficial to meet face to face and discuss things that work, student interests, and ideas for their classroom.
-I collect their classroom schedules so I can get started making visual schedules if needed for the student.

 1st week of school: